-Westwood Park is a 9 mile lightly trafficked loop trail located near New Castle, IN that features a lake and is rated as moderate.
+Westwood Park is a 9 mile lightly trafficked loop trail located near New Castle, Indiana that features a lake and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash